Yarpii-Tech/modPack/DZE_Server_Config/readme.md

 ```
 ;LogObjectCleanup = false
 ```
-;If using OFFICIAL hive, the settings in this section have no effect, it will manage objects on its own
+If using OFFICIAL hive, the settings in this section have no effect, it will manage objects on its own
 ### [ObjectDB]
 Setting this to true separates the Object fetches from the Character fetches That means that the Object Table must be on this other database